 For those who desire much more in-depth critique on their films or screenplays, we also offer a Comprehensive Notes option in our submissions.
 Comprehensive Notes are generally done by a professional outside of the regular jury pool and are between 1-5 pages depending on the length of the project.
 These notes will not include a lengthy synopsis of your submission that eats up page space.
 (We think it’s safe to assume that you already know the story).
 Instead, they will focus in on any trouble areas, make suggestions on anything that may be able to be corrected in post (yeah… we know how that sounds!) and also give a general critique.

 NO RELEASE, PRODUCED, OR WRITTEN-BY DATE RESTRICTIONS!

-All submitted projects receive at least two scorecards from the jury pool with any short notes given by the judges.
+All submitted projects will receive a score card with the averages from the jury pool along with any short notes given by the judges.

-Winners in the following categories* will receive physical trophies.
-(These are mailed to recipients free of charge.)
+Winners in the following categories* will receive digital laurels.

 BEST FEATURE FILM

 Winners for the over-all Best Screenplay and Best Film will receive both digital laurels and physical trophies.
 (Trophies are mailed to recipients free of charge.)